ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 GIMP now also ships with native WebP support, including features like animation, ICC profiles, and metadata.
 Both importing and exporting are supported.

-The JPEG 2000 plug-in was rewritten to use OpenJPEG rather than somwhat obsolete Jasper library.
+The JPEG 2000 plug-in was rewritten to use the *OpenJPEG* library rather than the somewhat obsolete *Jasper* library.

 Finally, the PDF plug-in now supports importing password-protected files (you need to know the password) and exporting multipage PDF documents (each layer will be a page).

-**Contributors:** FIXME

 ## Metadata viewing, editing, and preservation